tatkaef/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+LESS is very comfortable for using.
+It lets do CSS as nesting and you have lesser code.
+It's clearly reading.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting of course :) .
+I have not trouble with this.

 3. How would you explain the concept of a variable to someone new to programming?

+'Cell' where you can put the value.
+It has name and you can call it by name.

 4. What is the purpose of using functions in code?

+less code, less time for writing same parts again and again and again.

 5. What is a JSON data?

+JavaScript-based textual data exchange format.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.